DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 So tell me, what did you have for your walking down the aisle music?
 Or if you’re still to be wed, do you prefer the idea of a faster tempo or slowed down track to get you to the top of the aisle?
 Let me know in the comments, I’m in need of all the help I can get 😀

-FYI: this post is part of a series of wedding related pieces appearing here on the blog.
-The plus size style and beauty posts will continue and make up the majority of my writing here, but occasionally I’ll be sharing my wedding experiences as a plus size, alt, spoonie bride.
+PS: this post is part of a series of wedding related pieces appearing here on the blog.
+The style and beauty posts will continue and still make up the majority of my writing here, but occasionally I’ll be sharing my wedding experiences as I go along as a plus size, vaguely alternative, spoonie bride.